Active Whitening Charcoal Toothpaste

 No artificial flavors.
 No coloring.
 No GMOs.

-This tasteless charcoal gum powder eliminates the awful tang of a charcoal oral freshener, along with harmful additives such as fluoride, hydrogen peroxide, and surfactants from its composition to save your ivories from bacterial threats.
+This tasteless charcoal gum powder eliminates the awful tang of a charcoal oral freshener and harmful additives such as fluoride, hydrogen peroxide, and surfactants from its composition to save your ivories from bacterial threats.

 Brushing activates the charcoal’s properties, lifting stains and removing toxins that cause damage to your enamel and gums.